Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/NPCs (Major)/Catherine Adams.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A tortoise who's body language suggests she'd never leave her shell if she had the chance.
 She walks with a slight limp and talks barely above a whisper.
 >^IntroText

 ### Description